 If you are interested in watching a show, be sure to check out their schedule, as you can always return here in the evening (there will be plenty of time on this itinerary to do so).

-I do have to warn you, though, you will probably be called over by every store owner that sees you to “come and take a look,” which can get a bit overwhelming at times, but you just have to politely decline (most likely more than once) and they will eventually stop.
-I lost count of the number of times I got asked if I wanted to buy a dress.
+I do have to warn you that you will probably be called over by every store owner that sees you to “come and take a look,” which can get a bit overwhelming at times.

 Prefer a Tour guide?
 Why not check out these guided tours of Muscat?